selling —350 Clarke Street, Northcote

 Reputed construction firm, Ducon, offered to do what they do best – ensure that the architectural vision of Kalex’s design team is delivered on time and to the highest standards of quality.
 Inside these walls, design duo Wonder have brought the interiors to life.

 Great Dane Furniture are helping us marry these spaces with their Scandinavian crafted furnishings and Urban Commons have added their original touch to the landscaping and communal garden areas.

-Padre, the renowned coffee roasters, are bringing their quality beans to the party.
-What these five collaborators all share with us is their love for details that make a home special.
+What these collaborators all share with us is their love for details that make a home special.

 Peter Mason and Roger Gribble, the construction brains behind Ducon, approached 350 Clarke Street with their experienced eye for livability and quality, low maintenance materials.